salmiah-ls/OpenStreetMap-data-scraping-and-Folium-visualization/README.md

-# Jakarta - Assessment of Hazard and its Impact to Public Facilities
+### Jakarta - Public Facilities and Hazards in the area

-Hello!
+This repository contains:

-This is my first repository for my GitHub lesson.
+- dataset of public facilities in Jakarta (.csv file)

-Thank you.
+- some hazards that will affect the area